offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    * 0 represents no correlation.
    * 1 represents a total positive correlation.

    The formula may be modified to become a distance metric as follows: `1 - pearson_correlation(x, y)`.
-Where as the pearson correlation coefficient varies between -1 and 1, the pearson distance varies between 0 (totally similar) and 2 (totally dissimilar).
+Whereas the pearson correlation coefficient varies between -1 and 1, the pearson distance varies between 0 (totally similar) and 2 (totally dissimilar).

  * `{bm} similarity graph` - A transformation of a similarity matrix into a graph, where the entities that make up the similarity matrix are represented as nodes and edges between nodes are only made if the similarity exceeds a certain threshold.